-This Annual Report on Form 10-K, or Annual Report, and the documents incorporated by reference herein, if any, contain forward-looking statements that can involve substantial risks and uncertainties.
-All statements other than statements of historical facts contained in this Annual Report, including statements regarding our future results of operations and financial position, business strategy, prospective products, product approvals, research and development costs, future revenue, timing and likelihood of success, plans and objectives of management for future operations, future results of anticipated products and prospects, plans and objectives of management are forward-looking statements.
-These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
+This Annual Report on Form 10-K, or Annual Report, and the documents incorporated by reference herein, if any, contain forward-looking statements.
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+All statements other than statements of historical facts contained in this Annual Report, including statements regarding our future results of operations and financial position, business strategy, prospective products, product approvals, research and development costs, future revenue, timing and likelihood of success, plans and objectives of management for future operations, future results of anticipated products and prospects, planned research programs, preclinical studies and clinical trials, and market opportunities are forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.

 In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will," or "would" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.
-Forward-looking statements contained in this annual report include, but are not limited to, statements about:
+Forward-looking statements contained in this Annual Report include, but are not limited to, statements about:

-- the timing, progress and results of preclinical studies and clinical trials for our current and future product candidates, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing, scope or likelihood of regulatory submissions, filings, and approvals, including final regulatory approval of our product candidates; - our ability to develop and advance product candidates into, and successfully complete, clinical trials; - our expectations regarding the size of the patient populations for our product candidates, if approved for commercial use; - the implementation of our business model and our strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - the pricing and reimbursement of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of our product candidates, in particular, and cell therapy, in general; - our ability to establish or maintain collaborations or strategic relationships or obtain additional funding; - our competitive position; - the scope of protection we and/or our licensors are able to establish and maintain for intellectual property rights covering our product candidates; - developments and projections relating to our competitors and our industry; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - the impact of laws and regulations.
+- the timing, progress and results of preclinical studies and clinical trials for our current and future product candidates, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - the timing, scope or likelihood of regulatory submissions, filings, and approvals, including final regulatory approval of our product candidates; - our ability to develop and advance product candidates into, and successfully complete, clinical trials; - our expectations regarding the size of the patient populations for our product candidates, if approved for commercial use; - the implementation of our business model and our strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - the pricing and reimbursement of our product candidates, if approved; - the rate and degree of market acceptance and clinical utility of our product candidates, in particular, and cell therapy, in general; - our ability to establish or maintain collaborations or strategic relationships or obtain additional funding; - our competitive position; - the scope of protection we and/or our licensors are able to establish and maintain for intellectual property rights covering our product candidates; - developments and projections relating to our competitors and our industry; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; and - the impact of laws and regulations.